TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

       [page["uid"] == 2]

-      # Or when you need the page backend layout in V9.4 or V10:
+      # Check the page backend layout
       [page["backend_layout"] == 5]

       # Or the backend layout has a name: